feathersjs/feathers/docs/guides/basics/services.md

 ## Database adapters

-Now that we have all those service methods we could go ahead and implement any kind of custom logic using any backend, similar to what we did in the [quick start guide](./starting.md).
-Very often, that means creating, reading, updating and removing data from a database.
+Now that we have all those service methods, we could go ahead and implement any kind of custom logic using any backend, similar to what we did in the [quick start guide](./starting.md).
+Very often, this means creating, reading, updating and removing data from a database.

 Writing all that code yourself for every service is pretty repetitive and cumbersome, which is why Feathers has a collection of pre-built services for different databases.
 They offer most of the basic functionality and can always be customized to your needs.
 Feathers database adapters support a common [usage API](../../api/databases/common.md), pagination and [querying syntax](../../api/databases/querying.md) for many popular databases.
 The following database adapters are maintained as part of Feathers core: